US to spare Apple watch, many gadgets from new China tariffs

 In an earlier round of tariffs on US$50 billion of goods, the Trump administration removed proposals on flat-panel television sets for the final list in June.

-The new list would spare fitness trackers from Fitbit Inc , which had said in a comment letter to regulators that the tariffs would compromise its own investment in the United States.
+The new list would spare fitness trackers from Fitbit Inc, which had said in a comment letter to regulators that the tariffs would compromise its own investment in the United States.
+Fitbit shares were up 0.6 percent to US$5.48 after hours.

 However, some products that help computer networks operate, such as routers, will remain on the new list, the official said.
 That could affect smaller technology firms such as Eero, a startup company that makes home routers and had asked to be exempted from the tariffs.
 Altogether about 300 product categories were given reprieves, including some non-tech consumer devices such as bicycle helmets and baby car seats.